 The focus of these processes is on providing resources and strategies to church pastors, staff, laity, and congregations so they in turn will be able to connect people more meaningfully with Christ and become the church God wants them to be in their community.
 There are three main components to the processes are:

 Learning: There are leadership development sessions for pastors and laity to build a foundation of common understanding, motivations for change, and best practices.
 Each session includes elements such as leadership training, congregational development, teaching, action plans, and spiritual development.

 Consultation: Churches invite a team of trained consultants, who visit their church to identify strengths and concerns and provide recommendations to address those areas of concern.
 These consultations involve elements such as community study, analysis of key data, interviews with leaders, focus groups,

 Coaching: Churches that accept the consultant recommendations receive coaching to assist with implementation of the ministry plan and leadership development.

-Healthy Church Initiative (began in 2015)
+Healthy Church Initiative (HCI):

-Missional Church Consultation Initiative (now in implementation phase)
+Missional Church Consultation Initiative (MCCI):

 “The Missional Church Consultation Initiative (MCCI) is providing Messiah UMC with an opportunity to look forward to a future filled with hope.
 Much is already going well.
 That often keeps us from anticipating what must change to ready for the next great thing that God could do.
 MCCI gets us ahead of the curve to jump-start a new trajectory in ministry.
 The monthly coaching sessions are among the best learning opportunities that I have experienced in ministry.
 They are a place to ask for guidance, to admit what I don’t know, to hear best practices for effective large churches, and to receive support from colleagues who are experiencing the same steps toward change and new beginnings.”